heyKANB/PumpkinPatchv2/replit.md

 # Overview

 This is a 3D pumpkin farming game built with React Three Fiber and Express.js.
 The application features a fullstack architecture with a React frontend rendered in a 3D canvas environment and an Express.js backend with PostgreSQL database integration.
 Players can plant pumpkin seeds, watch them grow through different stages, and harvest mature pumpkins in an interactive 3D farm environment.
+The game is optimized for both desktop and mobile devices with touch-and-drag controls for mobile users.

 # User Preferences